apache/druid/docs/ingestion/index.md

 For most ingestion methods, the Druid [MiddleManager](../design/middlemanager.md) processes or the [Indexer](../design/indexer.md) processes load your source data.
 One exception is
 Hadoop-based ingestion, which uses a Hadoop MapReduce job on YARN MiddleManager or Indexer processes to start and monitor Hadoop jobs.

 During ingestion Druid creates segments and stores them in [deep storage](../dependencies/deep-storage.md).
-Historical nodes load the sgements into memory to respond to queries.
+Historical nodes load the segments into memory to respond to queries.
 For streaming ingestion, the Middle Managers and indexers can respond to queries in real-time with arriving data.
 See the [Storage design](../design/architecture.md#storage-design) section of the Druid design documentation for more information.

 This topic introduces streaming and batch ingestion methods.
 The following topics describe ingestion concepts and information that apply to all [ingestion methods](#ingestion-methods):
 - [Druid data model](./data-model.md) introduces concepts of datasources, primary timestamp, dimensions, and metrics.